 Aircraft operations are international in nature, and as a result, its people – airline operators – are more likely to be influenced by double taxation than other taxpayers.
 To reduce vulnerability in such cases, Hong Kong has offered a policy on double taxation relief arrangements for airline income in bilateral Air Services Agreements with aviation partners.

 Another type of income that may pique your interest is shipping income.
-Hong Kong has amended the reciprocal tax exemption for shipping income since 1 April 1998 in order to benefit ship operators.
+Hong Kong has amended the reciprocal tax exemption for shipping income since 1 April 1998 to benefit ship operators.

 Accordingly, ship operators are not subject to taxes imposed by jurisdictions with reciprocal tax exemption legislation.
 Hong Kong has also begun negotiations for a double taxation agreement with other legislation where reciprocal tax exemption is not available.